edu-python-course/workout-template/README.md

   the assignment by students.
 - `tests` directory is the home of **all** tests provided for the assignment.
 - `.lesson` directory is the documentation source
     - `.lesson/instructions.md` is the assignment instructions file visible for all.
     - `.lesson/lessonplan.md` is the private file, available only for the assignment owners and/or admins.

 Other documents may be included into `.lesson` directory.
 Only `instructions.md` will be visible for the students.

 ## Getting started

-1. Create a new repository using the template
-2. Clone it to your local machine
+1. Clone your assignment repo to your local machine.
-3. Create a new topic branch (!!!DO NOT WORK IN MASTER DIRECTLY!!!)
+2. Create a new topic branch (e.g. `feature/assignment`).
-4. Prepare the assignment instruction
-5. Provide the solution in a separated document
+3. Complete the assignment instructions.
+Provide a clear objective and usage examples.
-6. Prepare a code boilerplate
+4. Prepare the code boilerplate file (`main.py`).
-7. Add unit tests (use `unittest` framework only)
+5. Add test cases (use `unittest` framework only).
-8. Open a PR into master to merge assignment branch

 ### Make your boilerplate file invisible for Git

 When a boilerplate code is ready, you may want to implement the actual logic for the assignment.
+It's useful for running tests especially.
+However, you do not want to put the implementation to the assignment repository.

 To make changes inside a file invisible for Git use:

 ```shell
 git update-index --assume-unchanged <file>